PranavDalvi9/E-Commerce-Website/README.md

 <img width="925" alt="image" src="https://user-images.githubusercontent.com/96105012/169394683-0ff69b8d-9657-48be-89c7-6bae0fdc0ea9.png">

 ### Product Description Page
+On this page, users can read all the details of any product.
+Also, users can add product to cart using add to cart button.
 <img width="934" alt="image" src="https://user-images.githubusercontent.com/96105012/169395084-76134c28-2974-4b7c-b623-e844997e6f95.png">

 ### Cart Page  Increase or Decrease the quantity of items.